Sienci-Labs/Resources/longmill/advanced/ytsb-lm-open-source-and-modifications.md

 ---
-title: Open-source & Modifications 🥽
+title: ytsb Open-source & Modifications 🥽
 menu_order: 4
 post_status: draft
 post_excerpt: Open source documentation for LongMill CNC and its accessories, which includes 3D files, bill of materials.
 Community modifications and designs also found here.